gantian127/soilgrids/docs/source/index.rst

   multiple coverages.
 To get a list of the coverage id from a map service, use "get_coverage_list()" method.
   To learn the meaning of the coverage id, please visit the SoilGrids `FAQ page <https://www.isric.org/explore/soilgrids>`_

 * **crs**: the coordinate system code of a coverage.
-To get the crs code list of a coverage, use "get_coverage_info()" method.
+To get the supported crs code list of a coverage, use "get_coverage_info()" method.

 * **west, south, east, north**: The bounding box values for the downloaded data.
 These values should be based on the coordinate system specified by the "crs" parameter.
+The west and south values are for the point on the lower left corner of the bounding box.
+The east and north values are for the point on the upper right corner of the bounding box.

 * **output**: The file path of the GeoTiff file to store the downloaded data with ".tif" file extension.

+* **resx, resy**: The grid resolution for the downloaded data when "crs" parameter is set as a projection coordinate system (e.g., epsg 152160).
+The value for resx and resy is set as 250 (m) by default, which is the same grid resolution as the soil datasets in the SoilGrids system.

+* **width, height**: The width and height in pixels for the downloaded data when "crs" parameter is set as a geographic coordinate system (e.g., epsg 4326).

+* **response_crs**: the coordinate system code for the GeoTiff file of the downloaded data.
+If response_crs is not specified by the user, its value will be the same as the crs value.

 .. links: